SEI-R-2-22/u1_lesson_intro_DOM/README.md

 In this lesson, we'll learn all about the **D**ocument **O**bject **M**odel, or **DOM** and how it became a necessary part of web development.
 We'll learn how to access and manipulate those elements.

+DOM Manipulation is how we are going to use our JS to override and control our HTML and CSS.
+It is going to be one of the most important concepts we learn in this class, and something that we will be working with every week from here on in.

 ## Lesson Objectives

 - Define the DOM